 Many also wonder, “How much financial compensation will I recover?”
 The answer to this question will depend on many different factors.
 The amount of compensation you are awarded will also depend on the severity of the injuries sustained, the type of damages awarded, and whether your case goes to trial.
 Your attorney will be able to give you a reasonably accurate case valuation after the investigation is complete.

 How Long Will It Take To Resolve My Case?

 The length of time necessary to resolve your case will depend on many factors such as the type of claim you file and whether or not you choose to settle out of court.
 It is possible to receive fair and just compensation before your case goes to trial, but that may not be your best option.
 The length of time necessary to resolve a swimming pool accident lawsuit may range from a relatively short period of time to several months or more.

 How Do I Know If A Residential Swimming Pool Is Safe?

 If you are thinking of buying a home with an existing swimming pool, you’ll want to make sure that it is safe for your family.
 Faulty pool equipment such as dangerously designed pools, improper drains which create suction, or diving boards that malfunction, cause a large majority of serious swimming pool injuries.

-If you or a loved one have been severely injured or worse in an unnecessary swimming pool accident caused by someone else’s negligence, contact the Law Office of Joseph Onwuteaka, P.C. today.
-Our practice areas also include other types of personal injury, including car accidents, motorcycle accidents, slip and fall cases, workplace injuries, construction injuries, medical malpractice cases and product liability cases.
+If you or a loved one have been severely injured or worse in a preventable swimming pool accident caused by someone else’s negligence, contact Law Office Of Joseph Onwuteaka, P.C., today.

-Call (713) 271-5760 or contact us online to schedule a free consultation to discuss your case with an experienced, aggressive personal injury litigation attorney.
-Our law firm represents clients in Houston, Texas, and the surrounding areas.
+Call 281-661-5333 or contact online to schedule a free consultation.
+As an experienced, aggressive personal injury litigation attorney, I represent clients in Houston, Texas, and the surrounding areas.